rafalp/Misago/dev-docs/plugins/hooks/check-private-threads-permission-hook.md

 #### `action: CheckPrivateThreadsPermissionHookAction`

-A standard Misago function used to check if the user has a permission to access private threads feature.
+Misago function used to check if the user has a permission to access private threads feature.
 Raises Django's `PermissionDenied` with an error message if they don't.

 See the [action](#action) section for details.